sunknudsen/tube-manager/README.md

 Because managing this by hand as a channel grows becomes exponentially overwhelming, especially when videos are associated to others and affiliate links are used over and over (what if a link changes?).

-Not mentioning associated video links need to be platform-specific and having all this in one place is amazing (and git friendly).
+Not mentioning associated video links need to be platform-specific and having all this in one place is amazing (and Git friendly).

 For example, here's how the following data is transpiled for YouTube and PeerTube.

 Notice how suggested video and affiliate links are automatically expanded?

 Notice how suggested video links are platform-specific?

+**Data**

 ```
 {